mafintosh/turbo-net/README.md

 ## Performance

-Running the echo server examples in `./examples` I get the following througput on my laptop
+Running the echo server examples in `./examples` I get the following throughput on my laptop

 * echo-classic: 1.3GB/s at ~100MB of ram
 * echo-turbo: 3.4GB/s at ~35MB of ram